Schiiss/blog/_posts/2026-03-30-what-spark-spread-tells-you-about-texas-grid-stress.md

 | Jan 28 | 34°F        | $7.46/MMBtu | $200/MWh        | +$147.67          |
 | Jan 29 | 42°F        | $3.92/MMBtu | $27/MWh         | -$0.81            |

 Gas prices jumped sharply.
 Power prices quintupled.
-And then, the moment temperatures recovered, both collapsed and the spread went negative again within 24 hours.
+And then, as temperatures recovered on January 29, the spread turned negative and while January 30 showed some residual elevation as the grid normalized, the event was effectively over within two days.

 > **The spark spread captures the core economics in a single number.**

 {% include chart_cold_snap.html %}

-> Note: Key dates (Jan 21, 26–29) match the dataset exactly.
-Surrounding dates are illustrative to show the full shape of the event.

 The two charts above tell the same story from different angles.
 The top chart tracks two lines: average power price (what electricity sold for at the HB_NORTH hub) and the CCGT spark spread (the profit margin for a gas plant generating that electricity).
 On January 21 both lines are flat and low, a mild day with no stress on the grid.
 Then the cold front arrives on January 26 and both lines spike sharply upward, the power price climbing to $168/MWh and the spread jumping to $120.
 They stay elevated through January 28 before collapsing back to near zero on January 29 the moment temperatures recovered.